YESHYUNGSEOK/claude-code-tips/README.md

 Skills and slash commands are pretty similar in the way they function.
 The difference is the intention of the design - skills are primarily designed for Claude to use, and slash commands are primarily designed for the user to use.
 However, I think there's a chance they'll be merged at some point, and I [requested that from Anthropic](https://github.com/anthropics/claude-code/issues/13115).

 **Plugins** are a way to package skills, slash commands, agents, hooks, and MCP servers together.
 But a plugin doesn't have to use all of them.
 Anthropic's official `frontend-design` plugin is essentially just a skill and nothing else.
 It could be distributed as a standalone skill, but the plugin format makes it easier to install.

+## Tip 24: Interactive PR reviews

+Claude Code is great for PR reviews.
+The procedure is pretty simple: you ask it to retrieve PR information using the `gh` command, and then you can go through the review however you want.

+You can do a general review, or go file by file, step by step.
+You control the pace.
+You control how much detail you want to look into and the level of complexity you want to work at.
+Maybe you just want to understand the general structure, or maybe you want to have it run tests too.

+The key difference is that Claude Code acts as an interactive PR reviewer, not just a one-shot machine.
+Some AI tools are good at one-shot reviews (including the latest GPT models), but with Claude Code you can have a conversation.

 ---